-To the Shareholders of Fiordland Exploration Inc.
+To the Shareholders of Fjordland Exploration Inc.

-We have audited the accompanying consolidated financial statements of Fjordland Exploration Inc. which comprise the consolidated statements of financial position as at December 31, 2011, December 31, 2010 and January 1, 2010, and the consolidated statements of comprehensive loss, cash flows and changes in equity for the years ended December 31, 2011 and December 31, 2010, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Fjordland Exploration Inc., which comprise the consolidated statements of financial position as at December 31, 2012 and 2011 and the consolidated statements of comprehensive loss, cash flows and shareholders' equity for the years then ended, and a summary of significant accounting policies and other explanatory information.